 There are two types of acne that affect babies at two different stages of their infant life:

 - Neonatal acne occurs in newborn babies around three weeks of age.
-It is characterized by red to pink lesions that do not have a head and do not protrude as a bump.
+It is characterized by red to pink lesionsiXAn area of abnormal tissue seen as sores, acne, cuts, or birthmarks induced by injury, infection, or underlying condition that do not have a head and do not protrude as a bump.
 This acne is limited to the face predominantly to the cheeks and only sometimes on the scalp.
 It is a mild condition and does not cause any discomfort to the baby since it is not itchy.

 How Long Does Baby Acne Last?